rajadityaranjan/task2/README.md

 ## Job 1:
 **Q) Pull the GitHub repo automatically when some developers push the repo to GitHub.**
-**A)** So basically what is done here is that the files are copied from github repository to the localhost in some local repository.
+A) So basically what is done here is that the files are copied from github repository to the localhost in some local repository.
 Configuration image below.

 ![04](Screenshots/T4.png)

 ## Job 2:
-** By looking at the code or program file, Jenkins should automatically start the respective language interpreter install image container to deploy code ( eg. If code is of PHP, then Jenkins should start the container that has PHP already installed ).**
+**Q) By looking at the code or program file, Jenkins should automatically start the respective language interpreter install image container to deploy code ( eg. If code is of PHP, then Jenkins should start the container that has PHP already installed ).**
-**A)** Basically what I did here that I used basic linux commands like `ls, grep, |` to decide from the file extension and launch containers accordingly for deploying it over the container with alloting specific port no. Similarly other extensions can be tried, with pulling a docker image too at the runtime.
+A) Basically what I did here that I used basic linux commands like `ls, grep, |` to decide from the file extension and launch containers accordingly for deploying it over the container with alloting specific port no. Similarly other extensions can be tried, with pulling a docker image too at the runtime.
 Configuration image below.

 ![05](Screenshots/T5.png)